harveyramer/harvey-ramer-blog/src/article/three-keys-to-a-website-that-works.md

 3. focusing your **message.**

 When the customer is at the center of all you do, you will get better results over time.

+## Footnotes

+[^1]: "For many sites this equates to a huge missed opportunity, especially when more than half of visits are abandoned if a mobile page takes over 3 seconds to load." — [Speed is now a landing page factor for Google Search and Ads ](https://developers.google.com/web/updates/2018/07/search-ads-speed).
+Google, 09/23/2019.